ess-help/.github/pull_request_template.md

 <!-- START: DELETE AND REPLACE WITH ACCEPTANCE CRITERIA FOR THIS PR -->

-Please list the acceptence criteria for this pull requests
+Please list the acceptance criteria for this pull requests

 <!-- END: DELETE AND REPLACE WITH ACCEPTANCE CRITERIA FOR THIS PR -->